OpenTTD/nml/docs/readme.txt

 your option, any later version.
 For more information, see 'license.txt' (GPL version 2), or later versions at <http://www.gnu.org/licenses/>.

-The file bootstrap.py is licensed under Zope Public License (ZPL) Version 2.1.
-See zpl-2.1.txt for more information.

 2) Contact:
 -- --------
 Contact can be made via the issue tracker / source repository at